andOlga/umineko-catbox-english/CONTRIBUTING.md

 - `@r` forces a line break.
 Additionally, separates the nametag from the actual displayed text.
 - `@w500.` waits for 500 milliseconds before continuing the text.
+- `@k` waits for a user to click before continuing.
 - `@v29/52200086.` plays the voice line located in the file `voice/29/52200086.nxa`.
 - `@c900.` changes the text color to red.
 The number here is a strange decimal RGB code, ranging from `000` (black) to `999` (white).
 - `@c.` is the same thing as `@c999.`, i.e. it changes the text color to white.